'Making a Murderer' sequel set to premiere Oct. 19

 Halbach's remains were found in the Avery family's Manitowoc County salvage yard.
 Avery insists police framed him.
 Dassey has argued detectives coerced him into confessing that he helped Avery rape and kill Halbach.

-The documentary won Avery and Dassey legions of fans and spurred demands for their release.
+The documentary won Avery and Dassey legions of fans across the country and spurred demands for their release.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.